Privacy Policy

 4.6 Data from Accessing ACCESS Through Partners

-ACCESS services and ACCESS-allocated resources may be accessed through a number of partners, including Globus services, Science Gateways and peer grids (e.g., OSG).
+ACCESS services and ACCESS-allocated resources may be accessed through a number of partners, including Globus services, Science Gateways and peer cyberinfrastructures (e.g., OSG).
 Users of these partner entities entrust certain information to the operators of these services.
 The protection of information collected by the operators is subject to their data privacy and protection rules and is solely the responsibility of those operators.
 When a user accesses ACCESS services or ACCESS-allocated resources via a partnering service, ACCESS may obtain personal information or attributes about the user from that entity, but only if that entity has the right to share the user information with ACCESS.
 Such data reported to ACCESS is subject to this policy.

-5 How ACCESS Uses Collected Information
+5. How ACCESS Uses Collected Information

 ACCESS uses the information it collects for the following purposes across the organization: